VCA - Digital Practice Management

 Rose

-• They are under 30, love animals, and looks at the job as a career.
+• They are under 30, love animals, and look at the job as a career.
 They will leave to make more money and most want to become a veterinarian.

 • They perform a lot of the medical tasks and are responsible for the boarding area and care.